Canada's Incredible 2002 Olympic Victory in Women's Hockey

 Author: Lorna Schultz Nicholson

 Lorna Schultz Nicholson has written, produced, and hosted programs for television and radio, and is well known for her print journalism.
-She is now a full-time fiction author who works from her home in Calgary.
+She is now a full-time author who works from her home in Edmonton, Alberta.

 Lerner eSource™ offers free digital teaching and learning resources, including Common Core State Standards (CCSS) teaching guides.
 These guides, created by classroom teachers, offer short lessons and writing exercises that give students specific instruction and practice using Common Core skills and strategies.
 Lerner eSource also provides additional resources including online activities, downloadable/printable graphic organizers, and additional educational materials that would also support Common Core instruction.
 Download, share, pin, print, and save as many of these free resources as you like!